What Is Paul & the Resurrection of Israel About?

 How is “Israel” Significant?

 Paul rarely uses the term “Israel” in his letters, but he uses it thirteen times in Romans 9–11.
 He refers to “Jews” only twice in these three chapters, but numerous times in his other letters.
 Why is this?
-Staples points to Second Temple Literature (STL) and says that “Israel” referred to:
+Staples points to Second Temple literature and Josephus and says that “Israel” referred to:

 - the people of the biblical past;